As Dusk Falls: Book One: Collision

-The Holt's mother Sharon talks her way into the building by convincing the police she will convince the brothers to surrender.
+The Holts' mother Sharon talks her way into the building by convincing the police she will convince the brothers to surrender.
 Instead she plots with them to escape.
 Romero makes contact with Vince and encourages him to locate a black book unwittingly stolen by the brothers.
 Working with Jay, they eventually realize it was inside the bird book he took.
 The black book details Romero's corrupt dealings including bribes and criminal money, all held in a single offshore account.
 Romero is adamant that the money belongs to dangerous people and he needs the book back, launching two futile assaults that get several officers shot and killed.
 Finally ramming a school bus through the front door of the motel, the bus is set on fire and explodes and the surviving Holts flee with a hostage, Vince or Zoe.
 Dale is shot and killed, and depending on decisions made, Michelle, Joyce, and Vince can also die.

+Book Two: Expansion

 The Holts are involved in a car crash, forcing Sharon and Tyler to flee, leaving Jay behind.
 Jay eventually recovers but is concussed and taken in by a young girl called Vanessa.
 The pair can bond before Jay leaves, eventually reuniting with Sharon and Tyler in a woodland cabin.
 He learns that Tyler intends to flee to Mexico with Sharon because Jay is not actually her son, he was born to her sister who died in childbirth.
 Jay decides to flee North to Canada alone.

-Book Two: Expansion